seqizz/go-tools/README.md

 - **sshit**: Parallel ssh runner with config file support

+- **watchy**: A simple "watch -n" like tool, with instant-refresh support

 - **wwn**: Shows FC wwn's of a Linux system

 - **wpmedia2hugo**: A helper program for parsing a wordpress blog's xml output to Hugo markdown